-The post-holder shall be a member of College/Colleges in accordance with University Statutes.
+The post-holder shall be a member of College of Science and Engineering in accordance with University Statutes.
 The hours of work are those prescribed under the Public Service Agreement in respect of Academic Staff.
+The allocation of work will be set out by the Head of School, as part of the workload allocation for the unit.